-In the solar industry, it is not always easy to generate leads.
+Lead generation for solar is not always easy.
 You can’t just rely on your website or a Craigslist ad.
 There are many different methods you can use in order to generate qualified solar leads and here I will look into all of them.
 This should be useful for you whether you are serious about generating your own high quality solar leads, or want to be better prepared when buying solar leads.

 Then take a deeper dive into two of my favorites: YouTube ads and Google Adwords!
 These have been successful for me when trying to find new customers so I hope they work for you too!